kubevela/kubevela.github.io/docs/contributor/code-contribute.md

 ```

 This command will run controller locally, it will use your local KubeConfig which means you need to have a k8s cluster
 locally.
-If you don't have a one, Try [VelaD](https://github.com/kubevela/velad/blob/main/docs/06.develop_kubevela.md)
+If you don't have a one, try [VelaD](https://github.com/kubevela/velad/blob/main/docs/06.develop_kubevela.md)
 to develop KubeVela.

 When you're developing `vela-core`, make sure the controller installed by helm chart is not running.